Q: I am interested in the Chicago Free School for my child. How can I learn more?

 Q: What does the Free School look like for pre-schoolers and Kindergarteners?

 A: The youngest students at our school are not expected to participate in all-school meetings.
 They have their own separate classroom with close supervision.
 Students still make choices to direct their own learning and spend the majority of their time in free play.
 We incorporate constructive play activities, arts and crafts, outdoor exploration, and dramatic play into the choices available for young children.

 Q: Can I send my 3- or 4-year-old part time?

 A: Sorry, we aren’t offering part-time enrollment at this time.

 Q: Does my pre-school child need to be toilet-trained?

 Q: Will my 4-year-old be in classes with 14-year-olds?

-A: Students are invited to join in classes based on their interests and prior knowledge, regardless of age.
+A: No. PreK students spend the day with their class, which includes 3, 4, and 5 year olds.
 Mixed-age learning is a hallmark of a Free School environment and enriches the school community.
-Some classes are appropriate for all ages, while others are geared toward the social, developmental, and academic needs of older or younger students.
+Starting in Kindergarten, some elective classes are open for all ages, while others are geared toward the social, developmental, and academic needs of older or younger students.

 Q: Can your school accommodate students with special learning needs?

 A: We do not have any Special-Ed certified staff, nor are we equipped to provide specialized services such as speech-language and occupational therapy.
 However, all students have an individualized curriculum at the Chicago Free School, and the low student-to-teacher ratio means students can have a lot of individual attention.
 Many families find that a Free School is a good environment for their child with special needs.
 Please contact us at firstname.lastname@example.org if you would like to ask more detailed questions about your child’s needs.